Shopware UX and Performance Audit

 If implementation is carried out with us afterward, part of the audit fee is credited.
 This ensures the audit remains a structured starting point rather than duplicated effort.

-Practical answers to the most important questions about scope, process, deliverables, and the business value of the audit.
+Clear answers to important questions about the scope, process, value, and purpose of the Shopware performance and UX audit.